signifyd/php/README.md

 ```
 7. Recipient Object

-The recipient object is a container for the recipient information, for the order that was placed in your store.
+The recipient object is a container for the recipient information for the order that was placed on your store.
 The recipient class can be found under namespace "Signifyd\Models", located lib/Core/Recipient.php.

 ```php